Rudra-Prasad-Nayak/Typing_Master/README.md

 ## Conclusion

 Thank you for checking out the **Typing Master** app!
-We hope it helps you improve your typing skills.
+I hope it helps you improve your typing skills.
 For any issues or suggestions, please open an issue on GitHub.

 Enjoy Typing Master?
 Give it a ⭐ on GitHub!